shahabhulk/odoo-customisation/README.md

-# odoo-task
+# odoo-customisation
-These are some of the odoo customization tasks that was done by me
+These are some of the odoo module customization that was done by me